-Someone recently said that I seem angry lately, that my writing has become decidedly negative, my demeanor abrasive and combative.
+Someone recently said that I seem angry lately, that I’ve become decidedly negative, my demeanor abrasive and combative.

 For a split second I thought that he might be right, but realized almost immediately what was happening.
 He had indeed recognized my symptoms accurately; it was the cause that he didn’t or couldn’t understand because it’s the kind of thing you can’t easily tell from a distance.